Bathing: Art motif

 Bathing scenes were already in the Middle Ages a popular subject of painters.
 Most of the subjects were women shown nude, but the interest was probably less to the bathing itself rather than to provide the context for representing the nude figure.
 From the Middle Ages, illustrated books of the time contained such bathing scenes.
 Biblical and mythological themes which featured bathing were depicted by numerous painters.
 Especially popular themes included Bathsheba in the bath, in which she is observed by King David, and Susanna in the sight of lecherous old men.

 In the High Middle Ages, public baths were a popular subject of painting, with rather clear depictions of sexual advances, which probably were not based on actual observations.
 During the Renaissance and Baroque periods, the gods and nymphs of Greek mythology were depicted bathing in allegorical paintings by artists such as Titian and François Boucher, both of whom painted the goddess Diana bathing.
 Artists continued to paint Biblical characters bathing, and also sometimes depicted contemporary women bathing in the river, an example being Rembrandt's Woman Bathing.

 In the 19th century, the use of the bathing scene reached its high point in classicism, realism and impressionism.
 Oriental themes and harem and turkish baths scenes became popular.
 These scenes were based on the artists' imagination, because access by men to Islamic women was not generally permitted.
 In the second half of the century, artists increasingly eschewed the pretexts of mythology and exoticism, and painted contemporary western women bathing.
 Edgar Degas, for example, painted over 100 paintings with a bathing theme.
 The subject of Bathers remained popular in avant-garde circles at the outset of the 20th century.

-Notable artists who have represented bathing scenes: